I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 This sprucing up was all for the benefit of the visiting inspectors, who were treated to scenes of bakers turning out loaves of bread, a carefully timed delivery of vegetables, and workers everywhere singing as they toiled away at forge and sewing machine.

-The Nazis even made a propaganda film showing the citizens happily going about their work in blacksmith shop and handbag factory before heading off to enjoy a game of soccer or listen to a concert.
+The Nazis even made a propaganda film showing the citizens happily going about their work in a blacksmith shop and a handbag factory before heading off to enjoy a game of soccer or to listen to a concert.